ivaquero/oxidizer/README.md

 - Unified Interface & Smooth Usage
 - Super-Fast!
 (Loading time < 1 s)

 ### 2.1.
-Command Line Replacement
+CLI Tools Replacement

-☑️ means required in the installation.
+> ☑️ means required in the installation.

 - [x] Use `bat` instead of `cat`
 - [x] Use `dust` instead of `du`